Why AD360

 Gartner describes IAM as, “a security and business discipline that includes multiple technologies and business processes to help the right people or machines to access the right assets at the right time for the right reasons, while keeping unauthorized access and fraud at bay.”

-In other words, IAM is a system utilized by key public cloud providers such as Microsoft Azure, Amazon Web Services (AWS) and Google cloud platform for the deployment of data and applications that boast a higher level of security than preceding systems.
-For anyone who uses cloud-based software, no matter if it’s for personal or business use, IAM tools are vitally important if they seek a 360-degree improvement in managing identities and access.
-IAM ensures that the right people with the right job roles can access the right tools and applications to carry out their jobs.
-Additionally, IAM tools are not limited to managing user identities, it also enables an organizational management of a wide spectrum of identities which include software and hardware like Internet of Things (IoT) and Operational Technology (OT) devices.
-Over time, IAM solutions have become an essential element of cybersecurity in the modern age as it allows businesses to exert control over who has access to their data and infrastructure, thereby, retaining the security of sensitive information.
+For anyone who uses on-premises, cloud-based, or hybrid software, for personal or business use, IAM tools plays a key role in providing 360-degree improvements in managing identities and access.
+IAM tools ensure that the right people with the right job roles can access the applications to carry out their jobs.
+Not limited to managing user identities, IAM tools also enable organizational management of a wide spectrum of identities, including software and hardware like Internet of Things (IoT) and operational technology (OT) devices.
+IAM solutions have become an essential element of cybersecurity in the modern age as they allow organizations to exert control over who has access to their data and infrastructure, thereby, retaining the security of sensitive information.

 History

-The origin of the first IAM solutions can be traced back to the late 1990s, when the internet was still in the nascent stages.
+The origin of the first IAM solutions can be traced to the late 1990s, when the internet was still in its early stages.
 The driving force behind the creation of IAM solutions was the need to secure web-based applications and services.
-But back then, the adoption of these solutions was not considered a must-have element for cybersecurity, owing to the fact that their management was quite daunting as those solutions were built using custom codes.
-Having said that, the exponential expansion of the internet changed the perspective of the cybersecurity industry as a whole, which resulted in the pressing need for the development and offerings of new and sophisticated IAM solutions.
+Then, the adoption of these solutions was not considered a must-have element for cybersecurity because their management was daunting as those solutions were built using custom code.
+The exponential expansion of the internet changed the perspective of the cybersecurity industry and resulted in the pressing need for the development of new and sophisticated IAM solutions.

-Coming to the early 2000s, the developers’ realization to store access information in a secured manner was a major milestone which would eventually lead to identity access management.
-Secure authentication and authorization were the primary reasons for the emergence of access control lists (ACLs).
-ACLs granted the ability of self-authentication to users using a unique identifier (username) and a security token (password).
+Coming to the early 2000s, the developers' realization to store access information in a secured manner was a major milestone which would eventually lead to identity access management.
+Secure authentication and authorization were the primary reasons for the emergence of access control lists (ACLs) that granted the ability of self-authentication to users through a unique identifier (username) and a security token (password).
 Adding to that rigid simplicity, each system had its own built-in database that required the user to have separate credentials.
-People had to keep track of multiple usernames and passwords which was at that time, stored on a piece of paper.
+People had to keep track of multiple usernames and passwords, and many resorted to writing this on a piece of paper or a sticky note.

 Today, IAM has matured.
 Businesses of all sizes have a wide range of solutions to choose from which offer varied IAM tools and technologies like authentication, authorization, identity provisioning and deprovisioning, and access controls.
-Such types of tools are natively designed to work together, and hence, offer a streamlined consolidation of synergistic tools and technologies that enforce the policy of appropriate level of access to resources by appropriate users without compromising or diminishing the overall security.
+These tools are natively designed to work together, and many consolidate the synergistic tools and technologies to grant the appropriate level of access to resources by select users without compromising security.

 Significance

-IAM comprises systems and processes that allow the it administrator to assign one digital identity to each entity, authenticate all long-ins, authorize access to specific resources and monitor and manage those identities.
-In other words, managers in the company can control which categories of employees have access to which applications or data, adding an extra layer of security to your business’ network.
+IAM contains processes and systems that enable IT administrators to assign one digital identity to each entity, authenticate all log-ins, authorize access to specific resources, as well as monitor and manage those identities.
+Described another way,, the organization's managers can control which categories of employees have access to which applications or data.
+An extra layer of security is provided to the organization's network from these actions.

 • Stopping the spread of malware